 |---|---|---|---|

-| Didn't check Companies House | £8,000-15,000 | Emergency move when home closes unexpectedly | 1 in 4 homes at financial risk |
+| Didn't check Companies House | £8,000-15,000 | Emergency move when home closes unexpectedly | Many homes face financial pressures |

-| Didn't verify ownership structure | £12,000-25,000 | PE-backed home fails, deposit lost, rushed relocation | 34% of closures are PE-owned |
+| Didn't verify ownership structure | £12,000-25,000 | PE-backed home fails, deposit lost, rushed relocation | A disproportionate share of closures involve PE-backed operators |

-| Didn't check director stability | Priceless | Care quality collapses after management exodus | 23% higher complaints after director changes |
+| Didn't check director stability | Priceless | Care quality collapses after management exodus | Higher complaint rates after director changes |

-| Didn't assess CQC trend | £5,000-10,000 | Moved into declining home, forced to move within 12 months | 18% of "Good" homes are declining |
+| Didn't assess CQC trend | £5,000-10,000 | Moved into declining home, forced to move within 12 months | Some "Good" rated homes are on a declining trajectory |

-| Didn't check staff turnover | Priceless | Inconsistent care, medication errors, falls, neglect | Homes >35% turnover have 91% more incidents |
+| Didn't check staff turnover | Priceless | Inconsistent care, medication errors, falls, neglect | Homes with high staff turnover tend to have significantly more incidents |

 | Didn't verify inspection recency | £3,000-8,000 | Rating meaningless, reality much worse than expected | 70% of ratings are outdated |